Kesavaditya41/test-jenkins/README.md

 -------------------------

 - Go to the settings page in your repo
-- select Webhook and create a new one.
+- Select Webhook and create a new one.
 -